sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - You can create an interface from a class - refactor->extract

+- Show how to use IDE for app development
+  - test code and target code side by side
+  - do the development in TDD style
+  - Use shortcut key combination for running tests

 ## Instruction on how to get InMemoryTimeRepository

 Run the following commands under `pal-tracker` directory to get the InMemoryTimeEntryRepository related code.
+(It is no longer needed)

 ```
 In the "Spring MVC with REST Endpoints" lab, after you cherry-pick the "mvc-start" commit, execute the following to get the repository solution: